 We’re team half board.
 When we spend the whole day hiking, the last thing we’re interested in is finding a place for dinner.
 We find it far more relaxing and enjoyable to head to the sauna post-hike and eat dinner at our hotel.
 Either we’re lazy, or we’ve mastered the art of simplicity.

-Stay in Santa Cristina at Dorfhotel Beludei
+4-star-superior hotel in Santa Cristina

 Selva di Val Gardena

 Selva di Val Gardena (Wolkenstein) sits between the Sassolungo and the Puez-Odle groups at the foot of the flat-topped Sella Massif, one of the most awe-inspiring mountains in the Dolomites.
 That’s a lot of mountains.

 If hiking in the Puez-Odle Group, Sella Group, Cir Peaks, and Sassolungo Group is your top priority, make Selva your base.
 And here’s another secret, you can hike from Selva to Vallunga Valley and Val de Chedul, which are two hidden valleys that stretch into the heart of Puez-Odle Nature Park.

 Also, Selva is the closest town in Val Gardena to Gardena Pass (the gateway to Alta Badia) and Sella Pass (the gateway to Val di Fassa).